czero69/AirSim/README.md

 Enjoy AirSim "ComputerVision" mode in UE5!

-### notes for City Sample Demo
+### City Sample Demo - notes

 Warning - you may need additional adjustments to your project or AirSim to make it work properly.

 For example, when working with the City Sample UE5 demo I learned:
 1. AirSim secondary cameras are not working with Lumen by default.
 2. AirSim cameras are based on SceneComponent2D.
 This means they will not capture reflections outside of the camera view.
-3. AirSim is calling setWorldOrigin() which causes trouble for City Sample Demo.
-These must be commented out in the AirSim code, as it will cause a lot of glitches (spawning low-poly buildings, not drawing small mass ai crowd/traffic, crowd/traffic wrongly placed, etc.)
+3. AirSim is setting up world origin which causes trouble for City Sample Demo.
+SetNewWorldOrigin() methods must be commented out in the AirSim code, as it will cause a lot of glitches (spawning low-poly buildings, not drawing small mass ai crowd/traffic, crowd/traffic wrongly placed, etc.)

 As a workaround for 1. and 2.
 I rely on taking screenshots from the main camera as standard RGB image.
 Position and FOV (90deg) for the main camera and AirSim ComputerVision camera(s) are the same.